 At Buddhafield, the focus is on what happens when you take these things away.
-It’s not about deprivation, it’s about creating space for a different kind of experience.
-Genuine connection and joy are hallmarks of the festival – as well as providing space to explore more challenging concepts and emotions such as grief and global issues.
+It’s not about deprivation; it’s about creating space for a different experience.
+Genuine connection and joy are hallmarks of the festival, and it provides room to explore more challenging concepts and emotions, such as grief and global issues.

-This creates a safe environment for many people that may not have a comfortable home elsewhere such as:
+This creates a safe environment for many people who may not have a comfortable home elsewhere, such as:

 - The recovery community

-Children running free, playing in hay bales and crawling around in the grass.
+Children run free, play in hay bales, and crawl around in the grass.
 It sounds idyllic because it is!
 Conscious, open-hearted participants mean that the festival environment stays clean and wholesome.
 Getting up early with the kids isn’t a lonely experience at Buddhafield – plenty of people are up, smiling and ready to be with others in the early morning light.
-There’s also plenty for kids of all ages to do - including a teen space.
+There’s plenty for kids of all ages to do - including a teen space.

 Why do conscious celebration and Buddhism go together?